defuse/defuse.github.io/content/posts/making-zcash-light-wallets-faster-and-more-private.md

 This seems unavoidable when the wallet doesn't download everything, because with the address known, the detection server can always send thousands of transactions to the address.
-Assuming this doesn't cause *all* wallets to download all of the thousands of transactions, the victim wallet then either has to make itself distinguishable from other wallets by downloading thousands of transactions worth of data or fail to receive many of its transactions, suggesting a DoS attack on addresses is possible.
+Assuming this doesn't cause *all* wallets to download thousands of transactions worth of data, the victim wallet then either has to make itself distinguishable from other wallets by downloading thousands of transactions worth of data or fail to receive many of its transactions, suggesting a DoS attack on addresses is possible.
 Either *all* wallets download lots of data when
-*any* wallet needs to, DoS attacks on addresses are possible, or wallets with addresses that receive lots of transactions are identifiable by their bandwidth usage.
+*any* wallet needs to, DoS attacks on addresses are possible, or wallets with addresses that receive lots of transactions are identifiable by the amount of data the detection server sends to them.

-**Open Problem #1:** Prove that this limitation applies to all possible protocols.
+*Open Question:* Can we prove that this limitation applies to all possible protocols?

-#### Epoch Separation
+#### Granular Delegation of Detection Authority

 When the detection server knows a wallet's address, it can perpetually find out which \\(C^L\\) belong to the wallet.
 This is because, knowing \\(G_r,